Automattic/wp-calypso/packages/fingerprintjs/readme.md

 FingerprintJS is 100% open-source, but its accuracy is limited because it's only a client-side library without a backend.

+Forked from https://github.com/fingerprintjs/fingerprintjs in order to add fingerprinting during user transacations on WPCOM.

 <table>
   <thead>
     <tr>